Freeman Dyson: Career in the United States

 In 2012 Dyson published (with William H. Press) a fundamental new result about the prisoner's dilemma in the Proceedings of the National Academy of Sciences of the United States of America.
-He wrote a foreword to a treatise on psychic phenomena in which he concluded that "ESP is real... but cannot be tested with the clumsy tools of science".

 Personal life and death

 Dyson married his first wife, the Swiss mathematician Verena Huber, on 11 August 1950.
 They had two children, Esther and George, before divorcing in 1958.
-In November 1958 he married Imme Jung.
+In November 1958 he married Imme Jung, with whom he had four daughters.

 Dyson died on 28 February 2020 at Penn Medicine Princeton Medical Center in Plainsboro Township, New Jersey, from complications following a fall.
 He was 96.

 Concepts

 Biotechnology and genetic engineering

 Dyson admitted his record as a prophet was mixed, but thought it is better to be wrong than vague, and that in meeting the world's material needs, technology must be beautiful and cheap.

 My book The Sun, the Genome, and the Internet (1999) describes a vision of green technology enriching villages all over the world and halting the migration from villages to megacities.
 The three components of the vision are all essential: the sun to provide energy where it is needed, the genome to provide plants that can convert sunlight into chemical fuels cheaply and efficiently, the Internet to end the intellectual and economic isolation of rural populations.
 With all three components in place, every village in Africa could enjoy its fair share of the blessings of civilization.